Boudicca: The Celtic Queen Who Unleashed Fury on the Romans

 We British are used to women commanders in war; I am descended from mighty men!
 But I am not fighting for my kingdom and wealth now.
 I am fighting as an ordinary person for my lost freedom, my bruised body, and my outraged daughters....
 Consider how many of you are fighting — and why!
 Then you will win this battle, or perish.
 That is what I, a woman, plan to do!— let the men live in slavery if they will.

 While she famously succeeded in defeating the Romans in three great battles, their victories would not last.
 The Romans rallied and eventually crushed the revolts, executing thousands of Iceni and taking the rest as slaves.
 Boudicca’s name has been remembered through history as the courageous warrior queen who fought for freedom from oppression, for herself, and all the Celtic tribes of Britain.

 Little is known about Boudicca's upbringing because the only information about her comes from Roman sources, in particular from Tacitus (56 – 117 AD), a senator and historian of the Roman Empire, and Cassius Dio (155 – 235 AD), a Roman consul and noted historian.
 However, it is believed that she was born into an elite family in the ancient town of Camulodunum (now Colchester) in around 30 AD, and may have been named after the Celtic goddess of victory, Boudiga.

 As an adolescent, Boudicca would have been sent away to another aristocratic family to be trained in the history and customs of the tribe, as well as learning how to fight in battle.
 Ancient Celtic women served as both warriors and rulers, and girls could be trained to fight with swords and other weapons, just as the boys were.

 In 43 AD, before the time that Boudicca reached adulthood, the Romans invaded Britain, and most of the Celtic tribes were forced to submit.
-However, the Romans allowed two Celtic kings to retain some of their traditional power as it was normal Roman practice to allow kingdoms their independence for the lifetime of their client king, who would then agree to leave his kingdom to Rome in his will.
+However, the Romans allowed two Celtic kings to retain some of their traditional power as it was normal Roman practice to allow kingdoms their independence for the lifetime of their current king, who would then agree to leave his kingdom to Rome in his will.

 However, it was not a time of harmony for Boudicca and Prasutagus.
-The Roman occupation brought increased settlement, military presence, and attempts to suppress Celtic religious culture.
+The Roman occupation brought increased settlement, military presence and attempts to suppress Celtic religious culture.
 There were major economic changes, including heavy taxes and money lending.

 In 60 AD life changed dramatically for Boudicca, with the death of her husband.
-As Prasutagus had ruled as a nominally independent, but forced ‘ally’ of Rome, he left his kingdom jointly to his wife and daughters, and the Roman emperor.
+As Prasutagus had ruled as a nominally independent, but forced ‘ally’ of Rome, he left his kingdom jointly to his wife and daughters and to the Roman emperor.
 However, Roman law only allowed inheritance through the male line, so when Prasutagus died, his attempts to preserve his line were ignored and his kingdom was annexed as if it had been conquered.

 “Kingdom and household alike were plundered like prizes of war....
 The Chieftains of the Iceni were deprived of their family estates as if the whole country had been handed over to the Romans.
 The king's own relatives were treated like slaves.” — Tacitus

 To humiliate the former rulers, the Romans confiscated Prasutagus’s land and property, took the nobles as slaves, publicly flogged Boudicca, and raped their two daughters.
-This would prove to be the catalyst, which would see Boudicca demanding revenge against the brutal invaders of her lands.
+This would prove to be the catalyst which would see Boudicca demanding revenge against the brutal invaders of her lands.
 Tacitus records the words spoken by Boudicca as she vowed to avenge the actions of the Roman invaders :

 “Nothing is safe from Roman pride and arrogance.
 They will deface the sacred and will deflower our virgins.
 Win the battle or perish, that is what I, a woman, will do.”

-‘Boadicea Haranguing the Britons’ by John Opie.
-Image source: Wikipedia
+Boadicea Haranguing the Britons’ by John Opie. ( Public Domain )